Released: 29 November 1963 (UK), 20 January 1964 (US)

 The song drew notable attention from The Times newspaper’s music critic William Mann.
 In a famously florid article on Lennon and McCartney’s songwriting, published on 27 December 1963, he wrote:

-The slow, sad song about 'This Boy', which features prominently in Beatle programmes, is expressively unusual for its lugubrious music, but harmonically it is one of their most intriguing, with its chains of pandiationic clusters, and the sentiment is acceptable because voiced cleanly and crisply.
+The slow, sad song about ‘This Boy’, which features prominently in Beatle programmes, is expressively unusual for its lugubrious music, but harmonically it is one of their most intriguing, with its chains of pandiatonic clusters, and the sentiment is acceptable because voiced cleanly and crisply.

 An orchestral version of This Boy, scored by George Martin, was included in the A Hard Day’s Night film.
 It later appeared on his 1964 album Off The Beatle Track, and on the film’s US soundtrack release.

 I had scored an instrumental version of This Boy as part of the background music, and I used it for the sequence where Ringo is wandering by the river.
 We called it ‘Ringo’s Theme’, and it got into the charts in America as an orchestral record – that pleased me somewhat.

 The incomplete takes 12 and 13 of the song were released on the Free As A Bird single in 1995.
 A live version from the Morecambe And Wise Show, recorded on 2 December 1963, was included on Anthology 1.